 Available for Arabs only after signing in, using a specific 'user name' and 'password'

 Number of chromosomes column

 In certain cases, such as the Israeli Arabs or the Druze, the mutation(s) is limited to either one or two villages, a tribe or a region.
 Thus, the number indicated represents the frequency of the mutation in the particular village/tribe/region.

 When available/known the PubMed link is given.

-'p.c.' denotes personal communication; details may be available by contacting
+'p.c.' denotes personal communication; details may be available by contacting the coordinator.

-Varsome; if a link to Clinvar exists, it is available in the Varsome database.
+Varsome; if a link to ClinVar exists, it is available in the Varsome database.